FormidableLabs/spectacle/docs/README.md

 `https://formidable-com-spectacle-staging-${PR_NUMBER}.surge.sh/open-source/spectacle`

-To test things out locally find the `Surge.sh` entry in 1password in the IC vault and make up some pretend values for a PR number in `TRAVIS_PULL_REQUEST`:
+To test things out locally find the `Surge.sh` entry in 1password in the IC vault and make up some pretend values for a PR number in `FORMIDEPLOY_PULL_REQUEST`:

 ```bash
 $ cd docs